Research Centres, Hubs and Networks

 The Chair builds on research findings and partner priorities in such a way as to promote creative, practical multilingual action for change at all levels of society, in all contexts.
 With strategic Global South partners with experience of historical and present day refugee integration, the Chair builds capacity in research and action focused on fostering cultural expressions of heritage and diversity with displaced peoples, and academic freedom for those at risk.

 The University of Glasgow Educational Assessment Network (UGEAN) is concerned with one of the most powerful drivers in education systems internationally – assessment.
-The UGEAN focuses on four distinct themes of work:
+The UGEAN focuses on several distinct themes of work:

 - Assessment Purposes and Social Justice